Are you still holding onto your childhood savings account? If so, you may want to consider an upgrade.

 If you’re constantly frustrated by your bank, it may save you time and stress to just switch.
 It’s good to note that DBS has been named the 2018 World’s Best Digital Bank by Euromoney and Citibank was named Global Finance Magazine’s 2018 Best Digital Bank in 16 markets.

 4. You can never find an ATM machine when you need it

 We don’t want to point fingers, but some banks seem to have a serious shortage of ATMs.
 You could find yourself having to travel two or three MRT stops just to withdraw cash or deposit money.

-If you often need to make cash transactions from your savings account (e.g. you run a small business and often have temporary helpers to pay), you may want to switch to a bank with more conveniently located ATMs.
+If you need to make frequent cash transactions from your savings account (e.g. you run a small business and often have temporary helpers to pay), you may want to switch to a bank with more conveniently located ATMs.

 5. You’re opening a joint account

 If you’re opening a joint account for any reason (e.g. you’re getting married), consider if your existing bank will serve your purposes as a couple.